Credit card applications drop at Wells Fargo in February

-NEW YORK (Reuters) - Wells Fargo & Co saw a drop in the number of consumers opening checking and credit card accounts in February, the bank said on Monday, marking a sixth month of declines since a sales scandal rocked the bank last year.
+NEW YORK (Reuters) - Wells Fargo & Co (WFC.N) saw a drop in consumers opening checking and credit card accounts in February, the bank said on Monday, marking the sixth straight month of decline since a sales scandal rocked the bank last year.

 Consumers opened 3 percent fewer checking accounts from January, and 43 percent, or 0.3 million, fewer compared with February 2016, according to a company statement.